jainvasu/Terminal/README.md

 # Terminal
-Created a rudimentary shell that allows multiple users to login simultaneously using a Multi-threaded TCP listening server).
+Created a rudimentary shell that allows multiple users to login simultaneously using a Multi-threaded TCP listening server.